-The Authority as at 31st December 2021 held £164 million of longer-term loans, a decrease of £6 million from March 2021, as part of its strategy for funding previous years' capital programmes.
-The balance sheet forecast in table 1 shows that in theory the Authority could need to borrow up to £136 million in 2022/23.
+The Authority as at 30th September 2021 held £170 million of longer-term loans, as part of its strategy for funding previous years' capital programmes.
 The Authority may also borrow additional sums to pre-fund future years' requirements, providing this does not exceed the authorised limit for borrowing as per the Capital Strategy.